-- judge independently the applicability of the theoretical notions learned during the course. - carry out general assessments on the topics covered. - Recognizing one's own cultural and professional prejudices - Recognize the critical issues related to the patient's cultural prejudices regarding the demo-ethno-anthropological context of clinical practice - Preventing critical issues by adopting appropriate behaviors - Judge the functionality or non-functionality of a pedagogical context. - carry out general evaluations of the topics covered. - Problem analysis skills and ability to identify the information necessary for their solution.
+- judge independently the applicability of the theoretical notions learned during the course. - carry out general assessments on the topics covered. - Recognizing one's own cultural and professional prejudices - Recognize the critical issues related to the patient's cultural prejudices regarding the demoethno-anthropological context of clinical practice

+- Preventing critical issues by adopting appropriate behaviors - Judge the functionality or non-functionality of a pedagogical context. - carry out general evaluations of the topics covered. - classify primary or secondary groups according to his/hers needs - make general assessments of the topics covered